Tarannum9623/Time-Frequency-Representation/README.md

 ## Overview

 In this project, we demonstrate the process of time-frequency analysis applied to audio signals.
-We follow a step-by-step approach to extract audio files, process them, perform Short Time Fourier Transform (STFT), and generate spectrograms.
+We follow a step-by-step approach to extract audio files, process them, perform Short Time Fourier Transform (STFT), and generate spectrograms and mel-spectrogram.
 Additionally, we analyze a chirp signal and its spectrogram to illustrate the concepts.

 ## Requirements